Sailor Mercury: Reception and influence

 A five-book series was published, one book on each of the Sailor Soldiers and Sailor Moon.
 Ami's was released in 1996.
 This book was later translated into English by Mixx.
-The episode where Sailor Mercury gained her powers was novelised by Mixx.
+The episode where Sailor Mercury gained her powers was novelized by Mixx.

 She was popular with the male audience of Pretty Soldier Sailor Moon due to her computer use and skills.
+Writer Tamaki Saito reported that Ami Mizuno has been interpreted as "the prototype" of Rei Ayanami from Neon Genesis Evangelion.